-Recessions are typically caused by some sort of an excess.
+fallingRecessions are typically caused by some sort of an excess.
 Real economic activity stretches too far and the subsequent unwind causes a retrenchment via a sudden and abrupt change in business and household behavior.
 There have been a number of excesses that have built up in the global economy over the past couple of decades.
 Japan had a speculative bubble in terms of corporate borrowing and real estate investment at stratospheric prices in the late 1980s.
-The US and world saw a technology driven CAPEX boom in 1999-2000 which was unsustainable and created the lead-in to the 2001 recession.
+The US and world saw a technology driven CAPEX boom in 1999-2000 which was unsustainable, and created the lead-in to the 2001 recession.
 2008 saw the culmination of two decades of loose credit expansion which fed into the US housing market bubble.
 Ex-post the cause of the retrenchment is often clear.

 Today, most of the headlines whether coming out of China or the US discuss “fears of a recession”.
 All market participants have been drubbed over the head with fears of a recession.
-Financial conditions have deteriorated in dramatic fashion and fear abounds.
-Probably most market participants believe a recession is the most likely outcome at this point.
+Financial conditions have deteriorated in dramatic fashion.
+The majority of market participants probably believe a recession is the most likely outcome at this point.
 Now we are at the stage where the recession has to actually happen.
 The sudden and abrupt change in real activity needs to transpire.
 I thought it worthwhile to review the level of activity in a number of key areas of the economy in order to see what parts of the economy are demonstrating excesses.
 I find evidence of much less excess in today’s environment and my conclusions are that if we sink into a recession it will be much shallower than 2008-2009 and also much shallower than 2001.
 It would look more like the muted recession of 1991.
 The market is pricing in this scenario already so I like the setup in financial markets with regard to achieving outsized returns from these prices over the next few years.

 US Consumer: